 NHS Networks link hospitals together to make sure patients get the care they need, in the right place, as close to home as possible.

-SWMN ODN links maternity and neonatal units together to make sure mothers and babies receive the care they need.
+WMN ODN links neonatal units together to make sure mothers and babies receive the care they need.

 If your baby is born early, has a problem picked up during your pregnancy scans, or becomes ill during or after birth he or she will be transferred to the Neonatal Unit.
 The neonatal unit may be in the same hospital where you have given birth, or if you have given birth in a midwifery-led unit in a hospital nearby.

 There are 3 types of neonatal unit providing different levels of care: